 Top Pages – Use this feature to find out the top pages of your competitors!
 In this example, I’ve entered the tweakyourbiz.com domain to see the top pages that bring the most traffic.
-You can see an estimate for their organic traffic, keywords ranking for each page, top keyword, and more.
+You can see an estimate for their organic traffic, keyword ranking for each page, top keyword, and more.

 1.4 Rank Tracker ConclusionOverall, the Rank Tracker tool is a reliable tool that comprehensively analyses keywords and provides rankings from multiple search engines.
-I would definitely recommend this to my team when tracking rankings and doing keyword research.
+I would recommend this to my team when tracking rankings and keyword research.

 More readings on Keyword research: